A Codependent Relationship:

 A research team from the University of North Carolina at Chapel Hill made a study on the metabolism process in mice.
-In the month of December, 2007, they reported that the mice an enzyme are resistant to gain weight even if they are placed on a high fat diet.
+In the month of December, 2007, they reported that the mice, an enzyme, are resistant to gain weight even if they are placed on a high fat diet.

 Thus the rennin blocking drug, those used to treat blood pressure can also be used to treat obesity and diabetes and insulin resistance.
-These medicines have been clinically tested and they have proved to be effective in insulin sensitivity and treating the type II form of diabetes.
+These medicines have been clinically tested and they have proved to be effective in insulin sensitivity and treating the Type II form of diabetes.

 Prevent Obesity, Prevent Diabetes

-If one is overweight, a small reduction can keep diabetes away to a considerable rate or will elongate the chance of having diabetes.
+If one is overweight, a reduction can keep diabetes away to a considerable rate or will elongate the chance of having diabetes.
 Similarly a small amount of weight loss would reduce the requirement of medicines or insulin in the body as it would avoid some of the common complications like heart attack, blindness, stroke and hypertension.